klaxalk/i3-layout-manager/README.md

 3. wrap the file in a root node, which defines the root split.
 4. when needed, load the layout using ```i3-append ...```

 However, this plan has big flaws.
-Its not scalable, its not automated and it loading of layout does not work when windows are already present in the current workspace.
+Its not scalable, its not automated and loading of layout does not work when windows are already present in the current workspace.
-To fix it, I built this *layout manager*.
+To fix it, I built this **layout manager**.
-Currently, its a hacky-type shell script, but feel free to contribute :-).
+Currently, its a hacky-type of a shell script, but feel free to contribute :-).

 ## How does it work?